Lukeasargen/targetClassifier/readme.md

 ## Classification Model 2 - Multitask Resnet (2 Stages)

 The only differance from this and model 1 is the training.
-A samll grid search will be used to determine which features can be improved when learned jointly.
+A small grid search will be used to determine which features can be improved when learned jointly.
 For example, learning orienation and letter is likely to boost training since the feature learned by the letter classifier can be used to classify the orientation of the letter.
 It is also assumed shape can be learned with letter and orientation since all tasks use patterns and lines.
 The results are shown in the table below:

 In progress

 ## Classification Model 3 - Ideas
 - Squeezenet or efficient channel attention
-- Leaky, Swish, of Mish activation
+- Leaky, Swish, or Mish activation
 - Add spectral norm to convs
 - Non-linear classifier heads
 - Hyperbolic model for orientation